COVER: Photo © Alex de Vries-Magnifico

-Churchill is named after John Churchill in1686, the 3rd governor of the Hudson’s Bay Company and the Duke of Marlborough.
+Churchill was named after John Churchill in 1686, the 3rd governor of the Hudson’s Bay Company and the Duke of Marlborough.

 All international travellers are required to have passports to enter Canada.
-Well before your departure, visit the Government of Canada’s Citizenship and Immigration website for more information: http://www.cic.gc.ca/english/visit/index.asp
+Well before your departure, visit the Government of Canada’s Citizenship and Immigration website for more information.

-If you are a non U.S. citizen check with your local authorities for documents required for entry into Canada.
-Please visit www.cic.gc.ca/english/visit/eta.asp for information.
+If you are a non-U.S. citizen, check with your local authorities for documents required for entry into Canada.
+Please visit website for information.

 All travellers to and from the United States are required to have a passport.
-For more info visit: http://travel.state.gov
+For more info visit website for information.

 NOTE: You will not be able to exchange any of your currency into Canadian currency once in Churchill unless you have a Royal Bank of Canada (RBC) account with the bank.
 Visa, Master Card & Interact are widely accepted but not AMEX.

 The WIFI in the subarctic can be slow so patience has to be exercised.
 The Churchill Public Library has several computers available for use but limited to 30 minutes.
-Accommodations facilities in Churchill have free WIFI.
+Lodgings in Churchill have free WIFI.

-There is no Laundromat in Churchill so expect to pay for laundry services in Churchill at your accommodation facility.
+There is no laundromat in Churchill so expect to pay for laundry services in Churchill at your lodgings.